You-Gao/Blog/_fun/2025-03-07-eternal-sunshine.md

 date:             2025-03-07
 description:  >-
   It's a good movie, a character analysis mostly
-layout:           post
-- Fun
 layout:           style
-name: >-
-    Eternal Sunshine of the Spotless Mind
+name: Eternal Sunshine of the Spotless Mind
 ---

 # Eternal Sunshine of the Spotless Mind